-3.3.2 Current hydrological situation
+15 3.3.2 Current hydrological situation

-To help set the scene with respect to initial conditions, i.e. the "current" levels of water contained in the soil, groundwater, rivers, and reservoirs, groups were provided with information from the Hydrological Summary (NRFA, 2018) for the last month, past season, and past year (October 2013, June to September 2013, and November 2012 to October 2013 with dates removed).
-The Hydrological Summary (Supplement 3) focuses on rainfall, river flows, groundwater levels, and reservoir stocks and places the events of each month, and the conditions at the end of the month, into a historical context.
-In the real world, decision-makers are already prepared with this information; thus, providing evidence about whether hydrological conditions were wet, dry, or normal at the point of receiving the forecasts was an important piece of information for the participants to consider.
+To help set the scene with respect to initial conditions i.e., the 'current' levels of water contained in the soil, groundwater, rivers and reservoirs, groupsteams were provided with information from the Hydrological Summary (NRFA, 2013) for the last month, pastrevious season and pastrevious year (October 2013, June to September 2013 and November 2012 to October 2013 with dates removed).
+The Hydrological Summary (Supplement 3) focuses on rainfall, river flows, groundwater levels and

+20 reservoir stocks and places the events of each month, and the conditions at the end of the month into a historical context.
+In the real world, decision-makers are already prepared with this information, thus providing evidence about whether hydrological conditions were wet, dry or normal at the point of receiving the forecasts was an important piece of information for the participants to consider.

-3.4 Activity Stages 1-3: the seasonal hydrological forecasts
+3.4 Activity Stages 1 - 3: the seasonal hydrological forecasts

-3.4.1 Stage 1 - Hydrological Outlook UK
+25 3.4.1 Stage 1 - Hydrological Outlook UK